TheMLevin/Ranking-Policy-Decisions/README.md

-# Ranking Policy Decisions
+# Clustered Policy Decision Ranking

-Code associated with paper [Ranking Policy Decisions](https://arxiv.org/abs/2008.13607).
+<b>This code will only run on Linux machines</b>

 Given a policy _p_, a default policy _d_, and some condition, this code will allow you to score states according to how important it is to follow _p_ over _d_